-The Company promotes the Health and Productivity Management under the framework which is leaded by Toshiyasu Iiyama, Executive Officer/Chief Health Officer (CHO), and together with Deputy CHO, Health Insurance Association, corporate doctors, public health nurses and the group companies.
+The Company promotes the Health and Productivity Management under the framework which is led by Yukiko Ozaki, Senior Managing Director/Chief Human Resources Officer (CHRO) and CHO, and together with the Health Insurance Association, corporate doctors, public health nurses and the group companies.
 The Health Management Promotion Committee, which meets on a regular basis, identifies employee health issues, formulates and implements measures, and verifies the results of these measures throughout the organization, thereby actively promoting employee health and strengthening the occupational health and safety system.